JoshuaMosier/project-blog/src/posts/coin-holder.md

 </div>

 #### Edge Coins
 For the coins on the outside edge of the holder, I used a gap width 0.2 mm smaller than the original coin diameter and created the holding cavity with a diameter 0.2 mm larger.
-That probably seems like a small amount, but it is the difference between the coin requiring force to insert and it spinning freely in the holding cavity.
+That probably seems like a small amount, but it is the difference between the coin requiring force to insert and spinning freely in the holding cavity.
 The extra benefit of this design is that we are only stressing the plastic when moving the coin, so we avoid 'creep' that may cause the flexure to become overworked and weakened over time.

 To hold the coin from above, I added a chamfered transition to a circle 1.2 mm smaller so that the coin would not fall out if the holder was turned upside down.
 On the bottom edge, I added a slot cutout which makes it easier to pinch the coin from the top and bottom when inserting/removing.